standard-for-public-code/standard-for-public-code/standards/advertise-maturity.md

 * The codebase has a strategy for versioning which is documented
 * It is clear where to get the newest version
-* The codebase doesn't depend on any codebased marked with a less mature status
+* The codebase doesn't depend on any codebases marked with a less mature status

 ## Policy makers: what you need to do